 Sea-Change Sailing Trust provides residential opportunities for young people and vulnerable adults to learn and develop in a unique environment.
 By living and working together aboard a large traditional sailing vessel they participate in a wide range of life skills and are encouraged to take increasing responsibility for their contribution and group decisions.

 The trustees of Heritage Marine Foundation have been involved with this project since its inception, with Jim Dines doing much of the work towards the build from issuing the tenders to awarding the build contract and overseeing the build,

-The Foundation are carrying out the design work of all the elements of the rig and fit out, from comparing the existing Horlock's Barges, researching old archive drawings and photos to try to recreate the deck fittings, rig and cabin design and layout as close to the original Horlock's Design as possible before fabrication and installation on board by TS Rigging Ltd. Part of the project will be to create a booklet of the modern CAD drawings alongside relevant original drawings, and photos, as well as up to date photographs to create a modern handbook explaining the interpretation and alterations of the original design to meet modern production methods, and explaining the differences between them.
+The Foundation completed the design work of all the elements of the rig and fit out by comparing the existing Horlock's Barges, researching old archive drawings and inspecting photos to try to recreate the deck fittings, rig and cabin design.
+The Blue Mermaid is as close to original Horlock's Design as possible.
+Part of the project will be to create a booklet of the modern CAD drawings alongside relevant original drawings, and photos, as well as up to date photographs to create a modern handbook explaining the interpretation and alterations of the original design to meet modern production methods, and explaining the differences between them.

 The high water on the morning of the 30th of April 2019 brought with it the first sail for Blue Mermaid.
 Various skippers, crew and supporters joined Richard and Hilary for the ensuing three day “shake down” sail.
 Any alterations that were deemed necessary were noted and began as soon as she was back at the yard.
 After almost a month of finishing touches, coats of paints and various cleats being welded on Blue Mermaid invited their first group on board on the 28th of May.